UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How much money can I save with a rain barrel?

-Savings vary based on your local water utility rates and climate, but using rainwater for all your outdoor needs can reduce your summer municipal water usage significantly.
-For avid gardeners using hundreds of gallons a week, this can translate to noticeable savings of $35 or more on monthly utility bills during peak drought months.
+Savings vary based on your local water utility rates and climate, but utilizing rainwater for all your outdoor needs is a highly effective summer water conservation method that sharply reduces your municipal water usage.
+For avid gardeners using hundreds of gallons a week, this practically translates to noticeable savings of $35 or more on monthly utility bills during peak drought months.

 Can I link multiple rain barrels together?